Fly Fishing Lodges in Buenos Aires

 Do I need a fishing license to fish near Buenos Aires?

 Yes.
-A provincial fishing license is required for most freshwater systems.
-These can be purchased online, at tackle shops, or arranged through your guide or lodge.
+A Buenos Aires Province fishing license is required for most freshwater systems including the delta and the lagoons to the south.
+Licenses can be purchased online, at tackle shops, or arranged through your guide in advance.
+Confirm which specific waters are covered, as some may require additional permits.

-What species can I expect to catch near Buenos Aires?
+What other species can I catch near Buenos Aires?

-What are the best airports to fly into for fishing near Buenos Aires?
+What airports should I use for fishing trips near Buenos Aires?